Last updated: March 28, 2022

 - What are the requirements for passengers travelling from India to Canada via a third country?

 - Can I travel to Canada if my CoPR has expired?

-After a five-month suspension, Transport Canada has announced that direct flights between India and Canada will resume on September 27, 2021 (after 11:59 pm EST on September 26).
+After a five-month suspension, Transport Canada allowed direct flights between India and Canada to resume on September 27, 2021.

 Check the Transport Canada website for any updates on travel advisories, including flight service, from India before booking your travel.

 You can travel from India to Canada if you meet any of the following criteria:

 - If you’re a Canadian citizen, a permanent resident (PR) of Canada, a person registered under the Indian Act of Canada, or a protected person (refugee status)

 - If you possess a valid Confirmation of Permanent Residence (COPR), or valid work permit (and proof of approval) and job offer